ShaneOss/spfx-40-fantastics-Sppro/README.md

 # SPFx Fantastic 40 Web Parts
+*important* currently its only working with > node 12..
+I use node 11.15.0 using NVM to switch between node version..
+Hoping to fix this issue in the future.

 I've forked this project to try and keep it active.

 The original can be found here: https://github.com/OlivierCC/spfx-40-fantastics